 Analysis: Hertel, then Ingham Register of Deeds, won in 2014.

 24. [Eaton, Clinton, Shiawassee, NE Ingham] Safe Republican

 SS 2014: 56-44 McCain: 47.1 Romney: 50.1 Trump: 56.1

 Incumbent: Rick Jones (R term-limited)

-Analysis: State rep Tom Barrett (14-P) is likely to run.
-State reps Brett Roberts (14-P), who represents only 7% of the district, will also run.
+Analysis: Conservative state rep Tom Barrett (14-P) will run.
+Moderate state rep Brett Roberts (14-P), who represents only 7% of the district, will also run.
 State reps Ben Glardon (10-16), and Ben Frederick (16-P) could run.
 Public affairs specialist Kelly Rossman-McKinney (D) is running, and has raised a lot from her Lansing contacts.